Inda & Banner

 Indevan Algara-Vayir is taken by pirates—and pirates are taken by him.
 As Inda and his group sail against the Brotherhood of Blood, using the pirates’ own ships and tactics, Inda has cause to wonder just what a pirate is.
 Meanwhile, his actions have caught the eye of the powerful Venn, who bestir themselves at last; and close at hand is Fox, someone from home, whose strength and will matches Inda’s—but whose goals are utterly different.

 Indevan Algara-Vayir comes home after nine years of exile.
-Two of his friends go with him, expecting anything but the welcome he gets.
-But with the welcome comes the poignancy of change.
+With the welcome comes the poignancy of change.
 Inda has no time to assimilate it.
-His purpose in breaking exile was to report what the Marlovans had been expecting for years: imminent invasion by the powerful (and unbeaten) Venn.
+The Marlovans are about to be invaded by the powerful (and unbeaten) Venn.
 The king is now Inda’s old friend Sponge, only he too has changed, burdened by the responsibility of a ruined kingdom.
 Inda finds himself at the head of an army, his childhood academy mates—second brothers all—are now the Sier Danas, the king’s commanders, because the older generation of leaders are all dead.
 Everyone looks to Inda to lead—but he’s never even seen a land battle.
 Meanwhile, the Venn plan and execute their invasion, though its motivations become increasingly murky, as fissures form in their own government.
 And as the two armies clash, Inda’s fleet—built and honed by Fox—waits on the other side of the world.

 Takes places 400 years after the Inda stories, carrying forward some threads: Emras is on trial for her life, and this is her testimony.